PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

   2. **Count Prefix Frequencies**: Compute the number of nodes associated with each prefix.
   3. **Quantify Centralization**: Apply Gini Coefficient metric to measures inequality in prefix frequencies.

+### 5. ASN centralization

+Autonomous System Numbers are a set of Internet routable IP prefixes belonging to a network or a collection of networks that are all controlled by a single entity or organization.